sepehresy/sepehr-run-tracker/MODULAR_STRUCTURE.md

 ## Overview
 The statistics page has been completely modularized from a single 2,312-line file into a clean, maintainable structure with separate modules for different concerns.
+OW we're talking! 🎯
+✅ THIS is Actually Professional Design
 ## File Structure

 ```